Activities and Events

 The blurred line of digital-social inclusion in real world practice

-James Hart, Tom French & Alice Mathers, Good Things Foundation (formerly Tinder Foundation)
+James Richardson, Tom French & Alice Mathers, Good Things Foundation (formerly Tinder Foundation)

 12pm – 1pm (refreshments at 11.30)

 We are living through a new industrial age, the age of digital transformation and discovery.
 This has far reaching economic and social impacts on how we live, work, interact with others and develop as a society.
 If all UK citizens had basic digital skills, benefits to individuals and society (including increased productivity) would contribute over £14 billion to UK economy by 2025.
 However 12.6 million people in the UK lack Basic Digital Skills, with many of the country’smost excluded people still unable to reap the benefits of digital due to barriers related to ‘income, education, age, geography and disability status.’
 It is our mission at Good Things Foundation to change this.

 Based in Sheffield, Good Things Foundation is one of the UK’s leading digital and social inclusion organisations.
 Since 2010, we have helped over 2 million people in the UK to improve their lives through digital.
 With a broad portfolio of partners, funding and projects, we are currently involved in delivering programmes of digital inclusion, digital health, financial capability and ESOL; we work with and provide specialist support to groups including older people, disabled people, jobseekers, homeless people, people with mental health problems, and isolated BAME women.